BlockListed/concurrent_broadcast/README.md

-storing a very old item, any newer item then can no longer be dropped, until the reader advances its position, which results in this implementation being vulnerable to the "slow-receiver" problem. `tokio::sync::broadcast` doesn't have this weakness although the trade-off is, that it doesn't have guaranteed delivery.
+storing a very old item, any newer item then can no longer be dropped, until the reader advances its position, which results in this implementation being vulnerable to the "slow-receiver" problem. `tokio::sync::broadcast` doesn't have this weakness, although the trade-off is, that it doesn't have guaranteed delivery.